capensis/canopsis/doc/sakura/user-guide/UI/widgets/text.rst

-How to use widget text
+How to use widget Text
 ======================

 This widget's purpose is to display arbitrary information written by a Canopsis administrator.